nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given index for the Studio group is invalid.

   * 1a1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.
       Use case resumes at step 1.

 * 1b.
 The given index for the Studio group's Studio session is invalid.

   * 1b1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.
       Use case resumes at step 1.

 * 2a.
 The list is empty.